-Type of node in the policy Required configuration value

-Data Stream SMF30 To select this data stream in the Configuration Tool: In the "Select data stream" window, click IBM Z Operations Analytics > z/OS > Address Space, and select the SMF30 check box.

-Transcribe Transform UTF-8

-Splitter Transform Not applicable

-Filter Transform Not required
+Type of node in the policy Required configuration value Data Stream SMF30 To select this data stream in the Configuration Tool: In the "Select data stream" window, click IBM Z Operations Analytics > z/OS > Address Space, and select the SMF30 check box.
+Transcribe Transform UTF-8 Splitter Transform Not applicable Filter Transform Not applicable Subscriber See "Subscribers for each type of source data" on page 85.